dalodriguez/DPGEA/README.md

 </p>

 ## Installation
-ExPCom requires to have installed the package Seurat, monocle3 and Hmisc.
+DPGEA requires to have installed the package Seurat, monocle3 and Hmisc.
 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")